arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 ### .spec.storageEngine: string

 StorageEngine specifies the type of storage engine used for all servers in the cluster.
-This setting cannot be changed after the cluster has been created.

 Possible Values:
 * RocksDB (default) - To use the RocksDB storage engine.
 * MMFiles - To use the MMFiles storage engine.
 Deprecated.

+This field is **immutable**: This setting cannot be changed after the cluster has been created.

 [Code Reference](/pkg/apis/deployment/v1/deployment_spec.go#L72)